 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

+It appears that not long after returning to the camp that he was selected for another detail to Palawan Island.
 On August 2, 1942, the POWs arrived at Puerto Princess on Palawan Island to build an airfield while ten POWs worked as mechanics at a Japanese garage repairing trucks.
 The POW camp was designated 10-A and they occupied the old Constabulary barracks.
 Since the quarters had fallen apart, the POWs spent the next week attempting to make the barracks livable.
 Food for the POWs was wormy rice and a cup of soup.
 Those who were sick had their rations cut in half.

 When work was started on the airfield, the Japanese expected the prisoners to build it with picks, shovels, and wheelbarrows.
 Since they were clearing a jungle, trees had to be removed.
 This was done by the POWs taking turns chopping down the trees.
 It took the POWs about a year to clear the area for the airfield.
 The work was so hard that POWs were returned to Manila and new POWs arrived on a regular basis.